drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

     * Blocker (Blocked Shot)

 ![](../../assets/images/rink_dims.jpg)
 *x, y axes for event coordinates.
-The opposition's net is always placed on the positive side of the x-axis.*
+From a players point of view the opposition's net is always placed on the positive side of the x-axis.*

 ![](../../assets/images/initial_heatmaps.jpg)
 *Rates per sixty minutes for each position in the 2021/2022 season.
 Contour plots inspired by @IneffectiveMath*